pipekit/argo-workflows-ci-example/README.md

 # If you prefer to use the minio/s3/artifacts version, you can run:
 kubectl -n argo create -f rollouts-workflow-s3.yml

-# TODO If you prefer to run using Hera, Ensure you have python and the hera framework installed and run:
+# If you prefer to run using Hera, Ensure you have python and the hera framework installed and run:
 python hera/nfs/rollouts-workflow.py
 ```